jamby77/timer/docs/complex-timer-config-add-phase-ux-plan.md

   - `ComplexPhaseAddDialog` (name tentative)

 Responsibilities:
-- Own open/close state (controlled by parent `ComplexFields`).
+- Own open/close state (controlled by parent `ComplexFieldsForm`).
 - Render `Dialog` on desktop and `Drawer` on small screens (reuse `useMediaQuery`).
 - Provide the conditional footer actions (single Add when there are 0 phases; Add at start/end when there is at least 1 phase).

 Parent integration:
-- `ComplexFields` passes `open` / `onOpenChange`.
+- `ComplexFieldsForm` passes `open` / `onOpenChange`.
-- `ComplexFields` passes callbacks for affirmative actions, e.g.:
+- `ComplexFieldsForm` passes callbacks for affirmative actions, e.g.:
   - `onAddAtStart(draft)`
   - `onAddAtEnd(draft)`
-- For edit mode, `ComplexFields` passes a save callback, e.g.:
+- For edit mode, `ComplexFieldsForm` passes a save callback, e.g.:
   - `onSave(phaseId, draft)`
 - `ComplexPhaseAddDialog` owns the draft state and calls the appropriate callback with the draft payload when the user confirms.